guisehn/guisehn.com/src/content/blog/absinthe-graphql-string-keys.md

 end
 ```

-In this case, I personally think the helper function is already readable enough and I'd avoid defining a macro in this case, ([they can easily get out of hand](https://hexdocs.pm/elixir/macro-anti-patterns.html#unnecessary-macros)).
+In this case, I personally think the helper function is already readable enough and I'd avoid defining a macro in this case–([they can easily get out of hand](https://hexdocs.pm/elixir/macro-anti-patterns.html#unnecessary-macros)).

 # Conclusion